sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/webpagetest/index.md

 WebPageTest has scripting capability where you can automate a multi-step test (login as a user and do some interaction).
 That is supported by sitespeed.io by supplying the script.
 You can do so like this:

-Create your script file (checkout [WebPageTest documentation](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/scripting) for what you can do).
+You can create your script file (checkout [WebPageTest documentation](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/scripting) for what you can do).
 It can look something like this (wptScript.txt):

 ~~~ bash
 logData    0